Manvi007/PowerBiReports/README.md

 66) Roles can be used to change what data can be seen within a report.
 Use these to restrict which house information a user sees. - View as Roles
 67) Use Power BI import option to connect and import entire folder of contents. - Average RunTime by Genre
 68) Unpivot an excel pivot table to make it useable within a Power BI Data model. - More Grades
-69) Use the Merge option to combine two tables in Power BI into one.
+69) Use the Merge option to combine two tables in Power BI into one. - Union Tables
-70) Switch the Query editor file target from an Excel sheet to a SQL database.
+70) Switch the Query editor file target from an Excel sheet to a SQL database. - Outdated Movies